 Chika spent two years in Seattle from 2000 to 2002, but otherwise resided in Belgium until 2013.
 During that time, she pursued her writing career, but also engaged in other activities, such as sitting on the Turnhout town council, and teaching Flemish to immigrants.
 In 2013, she moved to the Atlanta area in the USA.

 Chika is Creative Director of the Awele Creative Trust, and she was a judge for the Man Booker International Prize in 2016.
-Since September 2016, she has been Bonderman Professor of Creative Writing at Brown University, Providence RI, USA.
+In 2016-2017, she was Bonderman Professor of Creative Writing at Brown University, Providence RI, USA, and then went on to lecture in creative writing at Emory University, GA.
+In 2020-2021, she will be joining Georgia College and State University's MFA in Creative Writing as a core faculty member.

 Over the years, Chika has received many prestigious awards and distinctions.
 A selection of these include: